 For example, if a proportional reinsurance agreement exists and actual hedge positions are calculated based on the Greeks associated with the net retained liability, then the hedge positions expected to be held for the purposes of modeling would normally be based on the estimated net retained liability.

-Q10.4 Could different results be obtained for reserves if both the direct writing company and the reinsurer calculate the reserves?
+Q10.3 Could different results be obtained if both the direct writing company and the reinsurer calculate the Total Asset Requirement?